yukshimizu/logstash-input-pulsar/DEVELOPER.md

           priority_level => ... # number (optional), Priority level for a consumer to which a broker gives more priority while dispatching messages in the shared ubscription mode.
 Default is 0. crypto_failure_action => ... # string (optional), Consumer should take action when it receives a message that can not be decrypted.
 Default is ConsumerCryptoFailureAction.FAIL. properties =>  ... # hash (optional), A name or value property of this consumer.
 Properties is application defined metadata attached to a consumer.
-Default is new TreeMap<>(). read_compacted" => ... # boolean (optional), If enabling readCompacted, a consumer reads messages from a compacted topic rather than reading a full message backlog of a topic.
+Default is new TreeMap<>(). read_compacted => ... # boolean (optional), If enabling readCompacted, a consumer reads messages from a compacted topic rather than reading a full message backlog of a topic.
 Default is false. subscription_initial_position => ... # string (optional), Initial position at which to set cursor when subscribing to a topic at first time.
 Default is SubscriptionInitialPosition.Latest. pattern_auto_discovery_period => ... # number (optional), Topic auto discovery period when using a pattern for topic's consumer.
 The default and minimum value is 1 minute. regex_subscription_mode => ... # number (optional), When subscribing to a topic using a regular expression, you can pick a certain type of topics: PersistentOnly, NonPersistentOnly, AllTopics.
 Default is RegexSubscriptionMode.PersistentOnly.